UniHD-CEG/CLAIRE-ROP/README.md

   - [Totalsegmentator](https://github.com/wasserth/TotalSegmentator )

+Usage:

+Define the number of available GPUs and your dataset category (S or L) and run Partitioning.sh

 If you encounter any problems, have inquiries, or wish to provide feedback, please feel free to reach out to us via email (vahdaneh_kiani@ziti.uni-heidelberg.de).